harmslab/gpmap/README.md

 ```

 **Developers**
-The recommended way to install this package fro development is using `pipenv`.
+The recommended way to install this package for development is using `pipenv`.

 1. Clone this repository:
 ```